viveksck/langchange/REPLICATION.md

 * `prediction.ipynb` contains code for predicting how much word meanings will change.
 Running all the cells will replicate Figure 4 and the two parts of Extended Data Figure 4.

 3) If you wish to replicate the whole analysis pipeline.
 You will need to
-    a) Use the scripts under `googlengrams/pullscripts` to pull data from GoogleBooks (make sure you have >30Gbs of free space!!).
+    * Use the scripts under `googlengrams/pullscripts` to pull data from GoogleBooks (make sure you have >30Gbs of free space!!).
 Or else pull the data yourself.
 The data needs to eventually be in a binary "dok" sparse matrix format.
 See `cooccurrence/matstore.pyx` for details.
-    b) Use the scripts under `cooccurrence` to build vector representations.
+    * Use the scripts under `cooccurrence` to build vector representations.
 In particular, `runsymconf.py` to get binary confidence matrix from co-occurrence counts and then `runlaplaceppmigen.py` to get PPMI word vectors.
 See these files for details.
-    c) Run the stats scripts under `cooccurrence` to get statistics from the vectors, e.g. `runnetstats.py` to get most statistics.
+    * Run the stats scripts under `cooccurrence` to get statistics from the vectors, e.g. `runnetstats.py` to get most statistics.

 4) Email wleif@stanford.edu if something is off or missing!